How to spend 2 Hours in Downtown Port Orchard

 HELPFUL INFO:

 Our first stop is for a quick latte at Mercantile Coffee Co. inside Josephine’s Mercantile.
 Josephine’s is a wonderland of curated antiques, vintage items, and collectibles…we could wander Jo’s for hours perusing all of the vendor’s unique collections.
-Right across the street is Revival, Joesephin’s sister store & one of Bay Street's most exciting retail shops.
-With huge corner windows, Revival is filled with light…it is also filled with an incredible collection of PNW + Kitsap County apparel, gifts, and decor.
+Right across the street is Gathered by Jo’s, Josephine’s sister store & one of Bay Street's most exciting retail shops.
+With huge corner windows, Gathered is filled with light…it is also filled with an incredible collection of PNW + Kitsap County apparel, gifts, and decor and is home to the owner’s personal section of curated antiques.
 Set inside a unique historic space that once housed the first Ford Model T warehouse on the Kitsap Peninsula.

 801 Bay St